CPA Review Courses

 Becker CPA Review (Rank: #7)

-Study Materials: Becker’s software is fairly easy to navigate and the books are formatted well.
+Study Materials: Becker’s software is fairly easy to navigate and the books were put together in a logical way.
 Their full course comes with 6,000 multiple-choice questions which is just above the industry average.
+They also offer 0% financing for the first 18 months with the purchase of their full course.

 Very Expensive: Becker costs $3,360!
 This is by far the most expensive CPA review course and is DOUBLE the industry average.
 You will also have to pay extra fees to get updated materials or access your course again once it expires.
 If you can’t get your employer to pay for it, I’d definitely recommend checking out some of the other review courses that are of the same quality and much more affordable.